David Archambault II

-David Archambault II (Tokala Ohitika) is the former (2013–2017) tribal chairman of the Standing Rock Indian Reservation in North Dakota.
+David Archambault II (Tokala Ohitika) is a Sioux politician who served as tribal chairman of the Standing Rock Indian Reservation in North Dakota from 2013 to 2017.
 He was instrumental in the Dakota Access Pipeline protests and continues to work to promote an understanding of the historical treaty rights and indigenous rights of Native American people.
 Archambault holds degrees in Business Administration and Management.
 In 2017 he joined FirstNation HealthCare as its chief consulting officer.

 Early life and education

 David Archambault II was born in Denver, Colorado, to parents Betty Archambault (maternal grandparents: Francine Brewer and Willard Yellow Wood Nelson) and David Archambault Sr. (paternal grandparents: Lillian Halsey and Leo Archambault).
 His mother is a teacher at the Standing Rock Community School and his father was an educator and one of the early leaders in the tribal colleges and universities movement.

 Archambault grew up with his family on the Pine Ridge Indian Reservation and attended the Little Wound School in Kyle, South Dakota.
 Archambault says he spent a lot of time with his grandfather while growing up and learned to hunt, fish, cut wood, work in the garden, and ride horses.
 Recalling his youth, he relays that his grandmother told him that she was forcibly taken from her parents to attend a boarding school and beaten for speaking her native language.
 Youths were threatened with jail if they were caught practicing their religion.
 His uncles were involved in the grassroots American Indian Movement and were attacked by the FBI.
 Archambault remembers his grandfather and his wife's father for their abilities to "tell stories".
 He says, "A lot of the things I do today are things that I learned from my grandpa Willard and my father-in-law John Thunder Hawk."

 Archambault attended Standing Rock Community College (now Sitting Bull College), Bismarck State College, and earned a bachelor's degree in Business Administration from North Dakota State University.
 He earned a master's degree in Management from the University of Mary.